webbdata/WebbData.Github.io/files/WorldBank.md

 <br><br>

 ### My Analysis Using SQL Queries <br>
 To get an overview of this data I needed to see how many rows we're dealing with, and what attributes are being collected.
 By using a simple Count query I discovered that our report has 1,304,781 rows.
 I then performed a Select all query to see all the attributes (columns) in the dataset.
+Because we are working with so much data I had to limit these results to 500 rows.
 See the queries and results below: <br>